zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom**    |**Cause**   |**Resolution**
 ---|---|---
 z/OSMF welcome page does not load in your web browser. | The SSL handshake was not successful.
 This problem can be related to the browser certificate. | See “Certificate error in the Mozilla Firefox browser” in Troubleshooting.
 To log into z/OSMF, enter a valid z/OS user ID and password.
-Your account might be locked after too many incorrect log-in attempts.| User not connected to IZUADMIN group  | Connect your user id to IZUADMIN group
+Your account might be locked after too many incorrect log-in attempts.| The user ID is not connected to the IZUADMIN group.  | Connect your user ID to the IZUADMIN group.
 To log into z/OSMF, enter a valid z/OS user ID and password.
-Your account might be locked after too many incorrect log-in attempts. | Password expired       | Log on TSO use your z/OS User ID and Password, you will be asked to change your password if it’s expired
+Your account might be locked after too many incorrect log-in attempts. | The password is expired.       | Log on to TSO using your z/OS User ID and password, you will be asked to change your password if it’s expired.

 ### Mounting the z/OSMF user file system at IPL time

 Previously, in [Running job IZUMKFS to create the z/OSMF user file system](#running-job-izumkfs-to-create-the-zosmf-user-file-system), you ran job IZUMKFS to create and mount the z/OSMF user file system.
 Now you should ensure that the z/OSMF user file system is mounted automatically for subsequent IPLs.
-To do so, you make an update to the BPXPRMxx parmlib member on your z/OS system, as described in this topic.
+To do so, update the BPXPRMxx parmlib member on your z/OS system.

 ####  Before you begin